St Patrick's School

 Catholic children in Year Three are eligible for reception of Penance (First Reconciliation).
 Following this, Catholic children are eligible to receive the Eucharist (First Communion) in Year Four.
 Catholic children in Year Six are eligible to receive Confirmation.
 Parents are an integral part of this preparation and are encouraged to assist the class teacher in any way they can.
 Parent information sessions are held in collaboration with the Parish, as part of the preparation for each sacrament and parents are required to attend.

 Creating a safe and supportive school environment where the rights of all members of the St Patrick’s School community are respected, underpins the philosophy of the Safe School.
 The development of appropriate and acceptable behaviour is the responsibility of students, staff and parents.

-The full Student Management and Anti Bullying policies are available to parents on request from the school.
+The full Student Management, Anti Bullying and Behaviour Management policies are available to parents on request from the school.

 The school faction system is organised to promote team spirit, pride and loyalty through the various sporting and fundraising activities undertaken.
 The names of the factions are: Prendiville (Red), McLeod(Green) Gibney (Gold).